 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate was revised and in any future periods affected.

 2. SIGNIFICANT ACCOUNTING POLICIES

-The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements and by all entities comprised within the Group, except for the changes below.
+The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements and by all entities comprised within the Group.